shaahinfaezi/DataMining/README.md

--Split data into training and test sets for model evaluation.
+- Split data into training and test sets for model evaluation.